 Taolagnaro (Fort Dauphin)

-- Effectively cut off from the rest of the island due to its extremely poor access roads, you’ll want to make your holiday in Taolagnaro a fly-in and fly out affair.
+- Effectively cut off from the rest of the island due to its deplorable access roads, you’ll want to make your holiday in Taolagnaro a fly-in and fly-out affair.
 There are local flights from Antananarivo daily; the alternative is hours of bumpy and unreliable public transport.

-- Swim and surf only at designated beaches – Madagascar’s south east coast has areas with very strong currents and swimming can be dangerous outside indicated areas.
+- Swim and surf only at designated beaches – Madagascar’s southeast coast has areas with powerful currents, and swimming can be dangerous outside indicated areas.